Getting Started In Craft Services Pt. 3: Specialist Or Generalist?

 Another advantage of being a specialist is that you may have an easier time getting hired for craft service jobs in your specialty.
 That is, if your craft service credits are filled with let’s say music videos, you’re more likely to be hired on a music video shoot than someone with a more general background.

-Lastly, working in one area of production may help you streamline your craft service operation.
+Lastly, working in one area of production may help you streamline your freelance craft services operation.

 The Pros Of Generalizing

-I think the biggest advantage of being a craft service generalist is more employment opportunities.
+I think the biggest advantage of the freelance craft services provider who’s a generalist is that you will have more employment opportunities.
 You are not limited to one discipline like the specialist.
 You market your services to everyone from movie producers to corporate producers resulting in the opportunity to earn more money than the specialist.

 As a generalist you’ll also have the opportunity to watch and learn how movies, television programs, music videos, and commercials are made.
 The chance to witness the making of these productions has been personally rewarding to me.
 I love following the production process!